api3dao/oev-docs/docs/reference/oev-network/overview/auction-cycle.md

 Off-chain Airnodes are streaming dAPI values to the auctioneer.
 Whenever there is a change in the dAPI value, the auctioneer would check if the new dAPI value satisfies the conditions of any of the bids on the OevAuctionHouse contract.
-If no bids are satisfied, the auctioneer waits for the next dAPI value.
+If no bids are satisfied, the auctioneer waits for the next dAPI value change or new bids being placed.
 If a bid has just won an auction, the auctioneer waits for 60 seconds before starting the next auction cycle for that dAPI proxy.